Setin2/kafka-python/README.md

 Monitor resource consumption for microservices using apache kafka, and allocate resources to the services in an optimal manner with the help of heuristics and ML.

-## Broker, Zookeeper & Database

-A kafka broker, zookeeper and a postgreSQL server can be initialized using the command ``` docker compose up -d ```

-## Database

-The file ``` database.py ``` contains a class for establishing a connection to the postgreSQL server, and various functions for writing/reading data to/from the database.
-The database table has the following format: ``` (taskID, serviceID, resourceID, value, timestamp) ``` The database also includes 2 lookup tables for the service/resource ID-name pairs: ``` (ID, name) ``` We need to save the service & resoruce as numerical values in the main table because we need to feed them into a neural net.

 ## Orchestrator

 The file ``` order.JSON ``` contains the list of services that need to be applied to an image, and an ID of the order.
-The JSON file is read by ``` orchestrator/orchestrator.py ```, which starts all the services in order, as well as a service that monitors their resource consumption.
+The JSON file is read by ``` kubernetes_orc.py ```, which starts all the services in order, as well as the services used to monitor their resource consumption.

+## Broker, Zookeeper & Database

+A kafka broker, zookeeper and a postgreSQL server will be initialized by the kubernetes orchestartor script.
+The kafka bootstrap servers and database credidentials will be given to each service as environment variables.
+The files used by the kubernetes orchestrator to start the deployments, services, and jobs reside in ``` ./kubernetes_api ```

+## Services

+Each example service has a folder with a dockerfile a main script, and a list of requirements.
+Images for the services can be build and pushed to docker hub using the bash file as follows ``` ./build_service.sh <image_name> ``` (an executable needs to be created for the file first ``` chmod +x build_service.sh ```).

+If the container is ran separetly from kubernetes for some reson, start it on specific network with: ``` docker run --network=kafka-python monitor-producer ```.

 ## Monitor Producer

-The file ``` monitor-producer/monitor-producer.py ``` is used by the orchestrator to spin up a producer for each service.
-The script requires the name of the service and the ID of the current order, which are provided automatically by the orchestrator.
+The ``` monitor-producer ``` is used by the orchestrator to spin up a consumer which listens to the services.
+If it gets a new message from some service, it will start producer which sends messages on a ``` resources ``` topic about the resource consumption of the last service that sent it a message.
+Messages are sent by the resource producer every 1 second.
+The orchestrator starts the monitor-producer job before starting any of the services, and finishes it once all the services in the orders file have been completed.

-## Monitoring
+## Monitor Consumer

-Before running the orchestrator, run the command ``` python monitor.py ```.
-It will start a consumer which will read the messages from the producers made for each service by the orchestrator.
-It will visualize the resource consumption of the given service using matplotlib.pyplot.
-The data from the producer is also stored in in timeseriesDB on the postgreSQL server.
+Before running the monitor producer, the orchestrator will start a consumer which will read the messages from its producer.

+The monitor consumer service will visualize the resource consumption of the given service using matplotlib.pyplot.
+The data from the producer is also stored in timeseriesDB on the postgreSQL server.

-This file also loads in our model, and predicts the expected resource consumption given the data read by the consumer.
-So we can visualise the real resource usage, and the predicted usage at the same time.
-For now, we have to specify manually how many seconds we are in the task.
-Later this has to be done automatically.
+## Database

+The shared file ``` database.py ``` contains a class for establishing a connection to the postgreSQL server, and various functions for writing/reading data to/from the database.
+The database table has the following format: ``` (taskID, serviceID, resourceID, value, timestamp) ```
+The database also includes 2 lookup tables for the service/resource ID-name pairs: ``` (ID, name) ``` We need to save the service & resource as numerical values in the main table because we need to feed them into a neural net.

 ## Expected resource usage